Diae El Jardi

 Diae El (Temį) Jardi (13 October 2000) is a Moroccan professional tennis player.

 Career

 She has played for Morocco in Fed Cup where she has a win–loss record of 2–7.

-On the junior tour, El Jardi has a career-high ranking of 38, achieved on 26 March 2018.
+On the junior tour, El Jardi reached a career-high ranking of 38 on 26 March 2018.

-El Jardi made her WTA Tour main-draw debut at the 2018 Morocco Open, where she received entry into the wildcard into the singles and doubles draw partnering Oumaima Aziz.
+El Jardi made her WTA Tour main-draw debut at the 2018 Morocco Open, where she received a wildcard entry into the singles and doubles draw, partnering Oumaima Aziz.
 In singles, she was defeated by Ukrainian Katarina Zavatska in two sets.

 El Jardi has played for the Rice University women's tennis team, the Rice Owls, since 2019.